Waterborne Illness Surveillance Statistics

 Drinking water outbreaks

-From 2004 to 2013 there were three reported drinking water illness outbreaks in Minnesota resulting in 15 known illnesses.
-Two outbreaks were associated with drinking water that was contaminated with copper, and one outbreak was associated with drinking well water at a campground.
+From 2005 to 2014 there were two reported drinking water illness outbreaks in Minnesota resulting in 12 known illnesses.
+One was an outbreak of giardiasis associated with drinking well water at a campground and the other was an outbreak of giardiasis associated with drinking surface water along a hiking trail.

 Recreational water outbreaks

-From 2004 to 2013 there were 44 reported recreational water illness outbreaks in Minnesota resulting in 675 known illnesses.
-The majority (48%) of outbreaks were caused by Cryptosporidium.
-Other pathogens associated with outbreaks were: E. coli O157, Legionella, norovirus, Pseudomonas and Shigella.
-Of these 44 waterborne outbreaks, 24 occurred at swimming pools, 11 at lakes, 6 at spa pools, 2 at splash pads, and 1 at a swimming pond.
+From 2005 to 2014 there were 47 reported recreational water illness outbreaks in Minnesota resulting in 767 known illnesses.
+The largest proportion (47%) of outbreaks were caused by Cryptosporidium.
+Other pathogens associated with outbreaks were: E. coli O157, Legionella, norovirus, Pseudomonas,and Shigella.
+Of these 47 waterborne outbreaks, the most common type of illness experienced was acute gastrointestinal illness, reported in 32 (68%) outbreaks, followed by dermatitis reported in 8 (17%) outbreaks and acute respiratory illness reported in 7 (15%) outbreaks.
+Outbreaks occurred in a variety of settings; 26 occurred at swimming pools, 11 at lakes, 7 at spa pools, 2 at splash pads, and 1 at a swimming pond.

 Charts, graphs, and maps